I love the look of stucco! Here are 3 steps to beautiful Stucco - DIY!

 A bright yellow fiberglass mesh is embedded in the wet cement - yellow is my favorite color but, it is bright even for me!

 The trowel is used to press and smooth the concrete over the mesh covering it.
-The mesh is 3 feet wide and one person holds the roll of mesh to the wall while another presses it into the cement.
+The mesh is 3 feet wide.
+One person holds the roll of mesh to the wall while another presses it into the cement.

 After the mesh is completely covered in cement, a wet sponge trowel is used to smooth the surface in preparation for the top coat.